jvican/jvican.github.io/content/post/from-45s-to-1s.md

   "-P:scalac-profiling:sourceroot:$BLOOP_CODEBASE_DIRECTORY"
 ```

+The first two flags set up the compiler plugin.

 The flag `no-profiledb` disables the generation of `profiledb`s and
 `sourceroot` tells the plugin the base directory of the project.
 The
 profiledb is only required when we process the data with other tools, so by